Wedding Prices: Photography

 If you want to get the full glory of your wedding ceremony and reception to shine through in your photographs, we would recommend you have two photographers shooting the day.
-Normally, they will get full coverage of the newlyweds getting ready and then they will film the rest of the day from the viewpoint of both the guests and the newlyweds.
+Normally, they will get full coverage of you two getting ready and then they will film the rest of the day from the viewpoint of both the guests and the couple.
 However, having more than one photographer is likely to affect the overall price, as both of them will need to be paid from the overall sum.

 Your wedding location and in turn, the location of your wedding photographer can be another factor to affect price.
 London-based photographers and London vendors in general will charge more than those in rural locations.
 Similarly, photographers may charge you for their transport and if necessary, the overnight stay.
 If you want to fly a UK-based photographer to a location wedding, you will definitely need to factor in their travel expenses, although, many photographers will love the opportunity to add an abroad wedding to their portfolio, giving you some negotiation space.

 This means the length of time that the photographer spends with you on your wedding day.
 This really varies from photographer to photographer, as some of them will have a set amount of hours, whereas others are willing to be more flexible, setting an hourly rate.
 Normally, a photographer will be with you from the getting ready stage through to the first dance.
 However, some couples prefer to hire a top-end photographer for just a few hours, that way saving on the overall price and receiving epic photos from one part of their wedding as a result.
 Other couples like to pay a little extra, to make sure the reception is photographed in full, so discuss the timings with your photographer prior to booking!

 Most photographers will have more than one camera and a selection of different lenses to capture the full glory of your day.
 All of this stellar equipment will need to be maintained, updated and insured, which can cost your photographer thousands of pounds, thus affecting your overall price.